-There are 20 cool-climate wine grapes planted here.
+There are about 20 cool-climate wine grapes planted here.
 The majority of the plantings are Pinot Noir and a good portion is Chardonnay.
 The sites in Sta.
 Rita Hills make a distinct difference in the flavor profiles of these two grapes.
-In Chardonnay, expect to find mineral, smoke, or flint characteristic.
+In Chardonnay, expect mineral, smoke, or flint characteristic.
 For Pinot Noir wines, most are rich and concentrated with red fruit accent.
 There tends to be more stem inclusion used in the vinification of Pinot Noir here, which can lend interesting flavors and tannins to the wines.
-Pinot Noirs, especially the single-vineyard bottlings, that bear this appellation are said to perform better after five years of barrel and bottle aging.
+Pinot Noirs, especially the single-vineyard bottlings, that bear the Sta.
+Rita Hills AVA are said to perform better after five years of barrel and bottle aging.

 Total Area: Over 30,000 acres

 Notable Vineyards: Acin, Ampelos, Babcock, Cargasacchi, Clos Pepe, El Jabali, Fe Ciega, Fiddlestix, Hapgood, John Sebastiano, Kessler-Haak, La Encantada, La Rinconada, Lafond, Machado, Melville, Mt.
 Carmel, Rita’s Crown, Sanford and Benedict, Sea Smoke, Sweeney Canyon, Zotovich